deNBI/cloud-portal-client/README.md

 openstack_connection:
     port: port to use
     host: ip of the host
-    jumphost_base: port of jumphost
+    gateway_base: port of gateway
-    jumphost_Ip: ip of jumphost
+    gateway_Ip: ip of gateway
     tag: tag which the client uses to filter images/flavors
-    use_jumphost: If "True" Jumphost will be used.
-If "False" Jumphost won't be used.7
+    use_gateway: If "True" Gateway will be used.
+If "False" Gateway won't be used.
     availability_zone: The name of the availability zone the servers should be a part of.
     # If you use docker-compose this path needs to be the path you mount the server.pem into
     certfile: Path to server.pem